atmamont/book-ikea-appointment/README.md

 - phone
 - email

+# dependencies

+This script uses Chrome WebDriver and it can be foound [here](https://chromedriver.chromium.org/downloads)

-Now the script doesn't care of week days and tries to book any available slot on any day for a shop defined by your postcoode
+Notes: Now the script doesn't care of week days and tries to book any available slot on any day for a shop defined by your postcoode